KSheeds1/Katie-Sheedy-Portfolio/README.md

 **Contact form functionality:**
 * Once I have developed the skills to put in place the back-end structures needed to submit the form and provide interaction feedback I will put this in place for the contact form.

+**CV:**
+* I plan to update the placeholder CV with a software development specific CV.

 # Technologies Used
 * HTML5